Free Online FPS Counter – Test Frame Rate in Your Browser

 If the counter shows high frame-time spikes, the causes may be:

-This is something FPS counters are perfect for detecting.
+This is something frame rate monitoring tools are perfect for detecting.

-Some counters show CPU usage vs GPU usage.
+Some tools show CPU usage vs GPU usage side by side.

 Modern games use 6–12GB VRAM minimum.